“I was always looking outside myself for strength and confidence, but it comes from within. It is there all the time.” - Anna Freud

 A Space for Understanding

-My name is Petya Milcheva, and I am a Psychologist and Psychodynamic Psychotherapist with over 12 years of experience across the NHS, the public sector, and in private practice.
-I offer a safe and reflective space where you can feel truly supported in the face of life’s challenges.
+My name is Petya Milcheva, and I am a Psychologist and Psychodynamic Psychotherapist with over 12 years of clinical experience in the NHS, the public sector, and in private practice, both in the UK and internationally.
+I am accepting clients in person or remotely in my practice in Central London, Fitzrovia.

 How I Work